 Has distinctive ridged and furrowed bark.
 It produces drooping clusters of sweet nuts which are used in baking.
 Prefers moist soils.
 Grows to 40' to 60', 35'-50' spread.
 (Plant two trees for pollination) (zones 3-7)

 The butternut or white walnut is one of the hardiest nut trees, A North American native, the nut has a rich, buttery flavor used in baking, confections, and eating fresh.
 The attractive, light golden wood is used for paneling and furniture.
+Trees grown from seed will begin to produce nuts in about 10 years.

 The butternut tree has distinctive, ridged and furrowed bark and a short, usually forked trunk with a wide, spreading, open crown.
 The late spring blooms can be damaged by late frosts.
 It is an alternate bearer meaning it will bear abundantly one year, less the next year or take a few years off before bearing again.
 The nuts store well.
 (Plant multiple trees to ensure pollination.) (zones 3-7)